natty1712/Holiday/AndroidUpdate.txt

-Show Tab Count - Shows the tab count on the button that opens the tab switcher
+Desktop Mode Switch - A switch inside the tab switcher that can be used to toggle desktop mode on / off globally